Zwedze/Kassandra/README.md

 ## Class explanations
 ### IContext
 The abstration of the database.
 This interface extends IQueryBuilder so that an IContext instance can return an IQuery object.
+#### IContextFactory
+Each Connector package contains a factory.
+The namespace of the connectors factory is always defined as follow : Kassandra.Connector.*TYPE*.Factories. (eg: Kassandra.Connector.Sql.Factories.SqlContextFactory).
+Those factories are singletons factories so use the static approach to use them.
 ### Queries interfaces
 #### IQuery
 This interface is built using 'fluent' approach.